 Liquid treatments are antiquated efforts to keep termites away and can be very disruptive to your property and lifestyle.
 But the Sentricon® system is an entire system based on the science of natural termite behavior.
 The award-winning, patented technology in Sentricon uses the termites themselves to destroy their entire colony and kill the queen.
-Learn more about choosing Sentricon as your termite control option.

 The Sentricon® system is traditionally installed around a property’s perimeter to create a protective barrier around the structure.
 If active termite feeding is found indoors, Recruit® AG bait stations can be installed by a Certified Sentricon Specialist™.
 These stations bring the power of the Sentricon system above ground.

 Yes.
 The stations are placed in the ground with only a service cover visible and require a special key to open.
 In addition, the active ingredient used in the Sentricon® system, noviflumuron, is designed specifically to disrupt the molting process that occurs only in insects and closely related organisms, not people or pets.

 The quantity of active ingredient in each bait station is so small that a dog would need to ingest approximately 200 of the bait station inserts — which is simply impossible — before becoming sick.

 Yes.
 The active ingredient in the Sentricon® system is not systemic and will not be taken up by the plants, and the potential for leaching is extremely low.

 Enter your ZIP code on the Find a Termite Professional page to learn about providers in your area.

 There is a basic cost to have the Sentricon® system installed and then an ongoing service fee to maintain the protection.
 The cost may vary depending upon the service program you and your Certified Sentricon Specialist™ agree to.
 Once installed, it costs about a dollar a day to keep Sentricon protection in place.